sparkles-dev/ng-router-for-functional-programmers/README.md

 The class `FooGuard` implements a `CanActivate` guard in classical object-oriented programming style.

 Angular's routing framework defines an interface that `FooGuard` implements.
-The implementation class is annotated with `@Injectable()` -- in TypeScript jargon, the class is actually 'decorated' but it works pretty much the same way as annotations in other oop languages.
+The implementation class is annotated with `@Injectable()` — in TypeScript jargon, the class is actually _decorated_ but it works pretty much the same way as annotations do in other oop languages.

-Finally, the class is hooked into Angular's dependendency injection and routing framework by its class token, e.g. with `canActivate: [ FooGuard ]` (in JavaScript land, `FooGuard` is a reference to the constructor function).
+To make things work, the class is hooked into Angular's dependendency injection and routing framework by its class token.
+In JavaScript land, `FooGuard` is a reference to the constructor function and thus we write `canActivate: [ FooGuard ]` and `providers: [ FooGuard ]`.

 ```ts
 @Injectable()